Recording yourself on saxophone is a great way to monitor your progress and improve.

 If your budget can stretch to a great industry standard “studio quality” microphone that’s tried and tested, then this is the one for you.
 It’s also probably the last mic you would need to buy for your sax.
 Check out our shoot-out comparison between the AKG and NT1-A.

 Unless you are using a USB mic that connects directly to the computer, you will need an audio interface.
 This piece of kit is important because it converts the signal from your microphone to a digital signal your computer can understand.

 Like with microphones, these vary greatly in price and features.
 Generally speaking, the more expensive audio interfaces do a better job of getting the recorded sound into the computer without colouring or changing the sound.
-Also, whereas some interfaces will let you record from just 1 or 2 microphones simultaneously, with others you can record 8 or more mics at once.
+Also, whereas some interfaces will let you record from just 1 or 2 microphones simultaneously, with others you can record 8 or multiple mics at once.

 It’s important though to think realistically about what your needs are.
 In my studio for example, I never needed to record more than one mic at a time.
 I’m generally just recording my sax or my voice.
-If I need to record more things at once (eg a band) I will go to a studio which these days can be quite inexpensive, and has far more space and resources than my home studio.
+If I need to record more things at once (e.g. a band) I will go to a recording studio which these days can be quite inexpensive, and has far more space and resources than my home studio.